 - Line a baking sheet with parchment paper or a silicone baking mat.

-- Cream together the melted butter and brown sugar on
+- Cream together the melted butter and brown sugar.

-- Add the baking soda, salt, xanthan gum, and vanilla and
+- Add the baking soda, salt, xanthan gum(omit if you are using a flour that already has xanthan gum), and vanilla and mix until combined.

-- Scoop using a #12 scoop (5 tablespoons) and place cookies 4 inches apart on the prepared baking sheet.
+- Scoop using a ¼ cup cookie scoop, or measuring cup, scoop the dough and place cookies 4 inches apart on the prepared baking sheet.
 (5 or 6 to a sheet.)

-- The cookies should spread and will lose their doughy shine, but will still be very soft.
+- Bake for 12-15 minutes.
+The cookies should spread and will lose their doughy shine, but will still be very soft.

 - Allow to cool on the baking sheet for a few minutes before moving to a cooling rack to finish cooling.